 A fundamental operation of computer applications is that of reading from and writing to files.
 This allows us to create permanent records of our activity on the disk and to reopen it later for further editing or use.
-We will concern ourselves chiefly with two major types of files: text files and files that serialize, or pack away, objects which can later be describilized, or unpacked.
+We will concern ourselves chiefly with two major types of files: text files and files that serialize, or pack away, objects which can later be deserialized, or unpacked.

 We will begin, in this chapter, with text files, and do a case study of creating a simple text editor that opens text files for editing in a simple GUI.
 Along the way we shall meet a new and very useful widget, the JFileChooser.
 Common to both of these streams is the File class; we shall begin our exposition with that.
+This will lay the groundwork for the case study in Chapter 10, which is a full-featured text editor.